electricblues/electricblues/README.md

 **electricblues/electricblues** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### Hi there, I'm Emanuela 👋
+## Hi there, I'm Emanuela

-## 🩺 From Nursing to 💻 Web Development
+### 🩺 From Nursing to 💻 Web Development

+Thanks for visiting my GitHub profile!👋
-Welcome to my GitHub page!
-I'm a former nurse passionately transitioning into the field of web development.
+From nursing to coding, I'm on a quest to conquer web development.

 ### 📚 Current Learning

 I'm currently enrolled in a foundation course with [Founders and Coders](https://www.foundersandcoders.com/) Cohort 30.
 This program is helping me build a strong foundation in web technologies and best practices.

 ### 🌐 Technical Skills

-- **Frontend**: HTML, CSS, JavaScript, a bit of React
+- **Frontend**: HTML, CSS, JavaScript, React
 - **Languages**: Python, Java, PHP
 - **Tools & Platforms**: Git, GitHub

 I've also completed several courses on Codecademy, where I've developed a practical understanding of web development and programming.

-### 🎵 Interests
+###  🌄 Other Interests

-When I'm not coding, I immerse myself in music and literature.
-I play the flute and aspire to learn playing the piano.
+When I'm not coding, I love keeping active, being around people, and seeking out unique projects 🔍 🛠️.
+The great outdoors is where I find my reset button 🏞️.

 ---